 Where children require additional support, i.e. they are at increased risk of caries, a more intensive programme of care should be considered.
-Children and young people residing in the most deprived quintiles (SIMD 1-2) are considered to be most at risk of caries.
+Children and young people residing in the most deprived quintiles (Scottish Index of Multiple Deprivation [SIMD] 1-2) are considered most at risk of caries.